mjedmonds/dotfiles/README.md

 ##Easy Install

 The script ```easy-install.sh``` will automatically install this dotfile configuration.
-The script relies on ```git```, ```stow```, and ```ruby```.
+The script relies on ```git``` (duh), ```stow```, and a development version of ```ruby```.
 It will link the entire configuration.
 If you don't need everything or would like to use parts of your existing configuration, do not use this script.

-This script is intended for my personal use to make new machines even easier to get up and running.
+This script is intended for my personal use to make new machines exceptionally easy to get up and running.
+If you want to learn about how to do this on your own, or provide any customizations at all, do not use this.

-To run, clone the repo and simply execute the script:
+To use the easy install, clone the repo and simply execute the script:

 ```
 cd ~/